Hit me and I get stronger – the effects of long-term sanctions

 I will not discuss the legitimacy of any kind of sanctions here.
 This is the realm of other, way more political blogs.
 We will only look at the consequences those sanctions produce and if they are an effective means of long-term containment.

-Cuba is under sanctions for the longest time and they are on their knees – economically at least.
+Cuba has been under sanctions for the longest time and they are on their knees – economically at least.
 The country is horribly impoverished, it often cannot afford to cover the most basic needs of its population anymore and there is always an eerie feeling that the system might collapse at any moment.

 But does it?
 And is the economic hardship really due to sanctions?

 Cuba is one of the last pure communist bastions.
 There are not many of those on the planet anymore.
-Most so-called communist countries have in time transformed into something else – in the case of China into a nationalistic, pretty capitalist system under one party rule.
+Most so-called communist countries have in time transformed into something else – in the case of China into a nationalistic, pretty capitalist system under one-party rule.
 Real unfettered communism as it ruled a large part of the world just about 30 years or more ago is more or less extinct.

 One might say that the Soviet Union was under some sort of US sanctions because through the Cold War trade between the two blocs had naturally been zero.
 They were enemies in the end.
 But then this would have meant that the mighty Soviet empire was not able to survive without economic aid from its arch enemy, the US and this is not what we want to believe, do we?